 The name of this product is very confusing.
 We ordered the Sunforce 12 Watt panel but all over the panel it said "Motomaster Eliminator," which is apparently the same panel with a different name.
 There is also a Sunlinq 12 Watt panel that appears identical.
 The Brunton Solaris 12 also looks identical.
 Are these all made in the same factory and given different names?

-While at 12 watts this panel delivers a lot of power for its weight, it still does not deliver enough umpff to charge an iPad or most laptops.
+The 12 watt output of this panel is impressive for its weight, but keep in mind that does not deliver enough power to charge larger devices such as an iPad or laptop.

 While it is possible to link multiple panels and connect an inverter to charge AC devices, this in not nearly as simple, compact or effective as the Goal Zero Sherpa system.
 It can be done, but you need much more expertise about matching it with the right inverter.
 Even then, you will need a battery if you want to power your AC device at night or on a bad weather day.
 While you can make something like the Duracell Powerpack 600 work, it is not nearly as portable or practical as the Sherpa system.
 By comparison, if you were to buy the Nomad 13 panel (about the same price), you would have the option of plugging into a variety of different Goal Zero and compact inverters and batteries that are simple and effective.